vinhnx/VT.ai/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

 ## Contact

-If you have any questions or suggestions, feel free to reach out:
+For questions, suggestions, or feedback, feel free to reach out:

 -   Twitter: [@vinhnx](https://twitter.com/vinhnx)